caqg/mingw-dots/.emacs.d/elpa/unicode-fonts-readme.txt

 face, no separate mappings are provided for the following Unicode
 blocks:

+    Basic Latin
     Latin Extended Additional
     Latin Extended-A
+    Latin Extended-B
     Latin-1 Supplement
     Spacing Modifier Letters

+though some of these remain configurable via `customize'.

 It is also recommended to remove GNU Unifont from your system.
 Unifont is very useful for debugging, but not useful for reading.

-The default options favor correctness and completeness over speed, and can add many seconds to startup time in GUI mode.
-Note that when possible a font cache is kept between sessions, so try starting Emacs a second time to see the true startup cost.
-To further increase startup speed, enter the customization interface and
+The default options favor correctness and completeness over speed, and can add many seconds to initial startup time in GUI mode.
+However, when possible a font cache is kept between sessions.
+If you have persistent-soft.el installed, when you start Emacs the second time, the startup cost should be negligible.

-    1. Remove fonts from `unicode-fonts-block-font-mapping' which are not present on your system.
+The disk cache will be rebuilt during Emacs startup whenever a font is added or removed, or any relevant configuration variables are changed.
+To increase the speed of occasionally building the disk cache, you may use the customization interface to remove fonts from `unicode-fonts-block-font-mapping' which are not present on your system.

-    2. Disable blocks in `unicode-fonts-block-font-mapping' which you are not interested in displaying.

 If you are using a language written in Chinese or Arabic script, try customizing `unicode-fonts-skip-font-groups' to control which